 None of this should be taken as an apology for the many shortcomings of the Dominican Republic or for those within Caricom who have failed to understand that globalisation has changed its world; nor is it to underestimate or dismiss often passionately held views on the subject of Haiti and the Dominican Republic that are voiced in the region and beyond.

-There will of course always be ultra-nationalists within the leading political parties in the Dominican Republic, as well as those in Caricom who see short and longer term political value in division and all but formally breaking relations, making the present impasse not easy to resolve.
+There will of course always be ultra-nationalists within the leading political parties in the Dominican Republic, as well as those in Caricom who see short and long-term political value in a division and all but formally breaking relations, making the present impasse not easy to resolve.

-Despite this, and beyond the high level steps now being taken to try to affect a reconciliation with Haiti, there is a strong case for establishing a much longer term approach that involves people-to-people contact, visits, understanding, and day-to-day information flows in ways that encourage dialogue and normality between the Anglophone Caribbean and the Dominican Republic.
+Despite this, and beyond the high-level steps now being taken to try to effect a reconciliation with Haiti, there is a strong case for establishing a much longer-term approach that involves people-to-people contact, visits, understanding, and day-to-day information flows in ways that encourage dialogue and normality between the Anglophone Caribbean and the Dominican Republic.